jdhern17/coding-student-guide/career-resources.md

 ### Keep learning!

 Get more certificates, take more online courses, just keep learning!
-Software is always changing and your ability to build your own culture of continuous learning may become more useful than any particular tool or language!
+Software is always changing and your ability to build your own culture of continuous learning may become more useful than any particular tool or language.

 <br>